vianna-research/website/pages/01_workgroups/cas/projects/gluingjig.md

 - - -
 ### Contact:
-If your are interested in this technology, want to join a collaboration for further development, or just have additional questions please do not hesitate to contact:
+If you are interested in this technology, want to join a collaboration for further development, or just have additional questions please do not hesitate to contact:

     Dr.-Ing.
 Thomas Rau
     rau.thomas@mh-hannover.de